 A State Hearing is a meeting with people from the California Department of Social Services ("CDSS").
 A judge will help to resolve your problem.
-You have the right to ask for a State Hearing if you have already filed an appeal with Kaiser Permanente and you are still not happy with the decision, or if you have not received a decision on your appeal after 30 days.
+You have the right to ask for a State Hearing only if you have already filed an appeal with either Kaiser Permanente or Inland Empire Health Plan and you are still not happy with the decision, or if you have not received a decision on your appeal after 30 days.